 How to Open Help with list of how-to topics.

 Main Window Open Help for the Main window.

 Chart Window Open Help for the Chart window.

 All Topics Open Help with list of all topics.

-All Help Text Open Help with all help in a single dialog.
+All Help Text Open Help with all help in a single window.

-Choose Text Font Set the font for help text.

 About VSD Open About VSD dialog.